MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 In addition, you should review the system requirements for your Office server workloads.
 For example, Exchange 2007 does not support Outlook 2016.
 For more details, see [Exchange Server Supportability Matrix](https://technet.microsoft.com/library/ff728623(v=exchg.150).aspx) and [System Requirements for Office server products](https://products.office.com/en-US/office-system-requirements).

-Finally, you should review the deployment tools you already use in your organization, such as System Center Configuration Manager.
-Most organizations use the deployment tools they already have in place to deploy Office.
+Finally, you should review the deployment tools you use in your organization, such as System Center Configuration Manager.
+Most organizations deploy Office with the deployment tools they already have in place.

-## Step 2 - Assess your Office 365 licensing and accounts
+## Step 2 - Review licensing and accounts

 Make sure that all your users have Office 365 accounts and licenses, and that those licenses include Office 365 ProPlus.
 For details on how to manage accounts and licenses, see [Overview of licensing and activation in Office 365 ProPlus](overview-of-licensing-and-activation-in-office-365-proplus.md), [Manage user accounts and licenses with Office 365 PowerShell](https://docs.microsoft.com/en-us/office365/enterprise/powershell/manage-user-accounts-and-licenses-with-office-365-powershell), and [Subscriptions, licenses, accounts, and tenants for Microsoft's cloud offerings](https://docs.microsoft.com/en-us/office365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings).

 If you plan to install Visio or Project, make sure that you have the appropriate licenses for those applications as well.
 For more details, see [Use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).

-## Step 3 - Assess your network capability
+## Step 3 - Assess network capability

 Review your network capability, including bandwidth and distribution of client devices, based on the following considerations: